General Park Rules

 Any athletic, recreational, social event or gathering of more than 50 people (including potential spectators and participants) requires a permit.

-Fishing at the reservoir is regulated by the Colorado Fish and Game Department
+Fishing at the reservoir is regulated by Colorado Parks and Wildlife.
+A state fishing license is required.

 All children 10 years old and younger must be accompanied by an adult at all times while at the reservoir.

 Horses are prohibited at the reservoir.

 All watercraft require a valid Boulder Reservoir boating permit for use at the reservoir.

 All boaters are required to know and obey all safe boating rules and regulations at the Boulder Reservoir.
 This includes motor, wind or human-powered boaters.
 You are operationally and legally responsible for your safety and the safety of your passengers.
 Many boaters assume they are safe because they are experienced, are on a relatively small body of water or because they are good swimmers.
 Don't take your safety for granted - be aware of unsafe weather conditions and water temperatures, wear PFDs and operate your craft safely at all times.

 Operating a watercraft in a reckless or negligent manner or in any way that endangers the safety of any person is prohibited.

 Alcohol is the number one contributor to boating-related accidents and deaths.
 Operating a watercraft while under the influence of alcohol or drugs is illegal.

 Boaters must obey all regulatory signs and requests by lake patrol and reservoir staff.

 Boaters are required to know and obey all current Colorado boating statutes and regulations.